Last updated: 10th March 2023

 There is a lot going on with energy prices and energy suppliers at the moment.
-Wholesale prices have hit record levels and in the past few months, 17 energy suppliers have gone bust.
-The Guardian are also reporting that most UK energy suppliers could be left to collapse this winter.
+Wholesale prices have hit record levels although are now starting to fall again.
+30 energy suppliers have ceased trading since the beginning of 2021.

-In this post we will look at the suppliers that have gone bust in 2021 and those that have had issues with the energy regulator Ofgem.
+In this post we will look at the suppliers that have gone bust since the beginning 2021 and those that have had issues with the energy regulator Ofgem.

 Which suppliers have said they should be safe?